anonjnr/discord_bot/README.md

-sudo python3.6 -m pip install wiktionaryparser sudo python3.6 -m pip install praw sudo python -m pip install pytz cd / sudo mkdir server cd server sudo mkdir bcad_bot cd bcad_server sudo wget https://github.com/anonjnr/discord_bot/archive/master.zip sudo unzip ~/master.zip sudo chmod 777 credentials.log sudo chmod 777 members.log
+sudo python3.6 -m pip install wiktionaryparser sudo python3.6 -m pip install praw sudo python -m pip install pytz cd ~ sudo mkdir projects cd projects sudo wget https://github.com/anonjnr/discord_bot/archive/master.zip sudo unzip master.zip sudo chmod 777 credentials.log sudo chmod 777 members.log
 ```

-Open `setup.py` (`sudo python3.6 setup.py`) and fill in the token for Discord, the role ID's for the administrators/ mods of your server (find out by `\@ROLE_MENTION` into chat on server), reddit api client ID/ client secret/ user agent, ID auf the author (same method as with roles `\@AUTHER_MENTION`) and the goodreads key.
+Open `setup.py` (`sudo python3.6 setup.py`- will autoomatically be opened if you use the `setup.sh`) and fill in the token for Discord, the role ID's for the administrators/ mods of your server (find out by `\@ROLE_MENTION` into chat on server), reddit api client ID/ client secret/ user agent, ID auf the author (same method as with roles `\@AUTHER_MENTION`) and the goodreads key.
 The Discord Token is the only thin mandatory, you can leave the rest blank if you'd like.
 Most funtions will not work properly then.

-To start the bot simply use `python3.6 bcad_bot3.6.py`.
+To start the bot simply use `python3.6 bcad_bot3.6.py`(will automatically start if you use the `setup.sh`).

 If you run into any issues, look up the documentation as provided on top of this `readme.md` or file an issue.